papeloto/papeloto/README.md

 ### 👋 Hi I'm Victor Navarro

-When I was a child  I dreamed to become an inventor.
+When I was a child, I dreamed to become an inventor.
 <br />This is the closest I've ever been

 - Love clean software and building apps from smart ideas